Lord of Miracles: Veneration

 Every year in October, hundreds of thousands of pilgrims from all walks of life participate in religious processions held on the first weekend, 18th and 19th, and 28th of October and on All Saints' Day, 1 November, honoring both the image and that of Our Lady of the Cloud through the streets of downtown Lima.
 These constitute one of the biggest Catholic processions of their kind in the world and in the Americas.
 The first and final processions are those that begin and end from the Sanctuary and Monastery of Las Nazarenas, where the original icon has been enshrined since its completion.
 The image on procession is a replica of the original which is mounted on a special pallanquin that is brought out on the mentioned days by men of the Confraternity of the Lord of Miracles of Nazarenas, via its 20 cuadrillas and the Honored Hermanos Group all responsible for the handlers of the images, which change during the procession proper.
-And in front of them are the well known female thurifers (sahumadores) carrying incense, wearing purple clothing and with mantillas as they walk backwards facing the icon during the processions.
-During all these, the official Hymn to the Lord of Miracles, composed by Isabel Rodríguez-Larraín Pendergast, is sung alongside other holiday-themed music praising the image, inclusive of the March of the Lord of Miracles composed by Peruvian composer Jose Sabas Libornio Ibarra, the first true Peruvian processional march, played by marching bands.
+And in front of them are the well-known female thurifers (sahumadores) carrying handheld censer, wearing purple clothing and with mantillas as they walk backwards facing the icon and censing it during the processions.
+During all these, the official Hymn to the Lord of Miracles, composed by Isabel Rodríguez-Larraín Pendergast, is sung alongside other holiday-themed music praising the image, inclusive of the March of the Lord of Miracles composed by Peruvian composer José Sabas Libornio Ibarra, the first true Peruvian processional march, played by marching bands.